crspiccin/calculator/docs/HLD-Calculator.md

 ## Context

 Currently, our users complaint about the lack of confidence when making basic math operations like addition, subtraction, multiplication and division and based on these and others needs we are going to construct a new calculator portal.
-This portal should have the following.
+This portal should have the following requirements:

-### Requirements:

 - The calculator should have a browser-based user interface (ie it can be opened using a web browser)